-To obtain claim forms, claims filing advice or answers about our benefits, contact us at 800-821-6136, or at our website at www.geha.com.
+To obtain claim forms, claims questions or assistance, or answers about our benefits, contact us at 800-821-6136, or at our website at www.geha.com.

 In most cases, providers and facilities file claims for you.
 Your physician must file on the form CMS-1500, Health Insurance Claim Form.
 Your facility will file on the UB-04 form.

-Mail to: GEHA
+Submit claims to the network address on the back of the GEHA ID card, for both in and out of network claims.